 Julio Le Parc: A Journey through his Iconic Artworks

 In celebration of Julio Le Parc’s extensive artistic trajectory, CCK is currently holding an exclusive exposition that unites more than 160 of his most significant works from the past 60 years.
 A pioneer of both the optical and kinetic art movements in Argentina, his abstract works depict colorful, vivid shapes and overlapped patterns, giving viewers the illusion of multidimensional movement.
-Remember kaleidoscopes as a kid, or LSD as an adult?
+Remember kaleidoscopes as a kid?
 Well, that’s exactly what Mr. Le Parc’s paintings feel like (okay, there’s a slight chance that’s only me).

 Wed-Sun: 13-20 hrs. | $100 (Wednesdays are free) | CCK | Sarmiento 151 | San Nicolás